Apocrathia/AquaPi/readme.md

 # AquaPi
 ======

 The aim of this project is to utilize the Raspberry Pi as a platform for an aquarium controller suitable for large reef and aquaponic systems.

-This project is still in the planning phase, as I am currently developing requirements and sourcing parts.
+This project is still in an embryonic state, and needs help, as I'm not a great developer.

-The project's home page is located at [aquapi.org][aquapi.org]
+The project's home page is located at [aquapi.org][aquapi.org].

 Bug tracking is on [Google Code][googleissues].

-Loosely based upon rob's project at [thereefuge.com.au][reefuge]
+Loosely based upon rob's project at [thereefuge.com.au][reefuge].
+Unlike rob's project, which relied heavily upon the Raspberry Pi's digial-only GPIO, this project aims to take advantage of the Arduino's analog/digital capabilities, and interface directly with a Python-based backend.
+The GPIO can then be used later for an external LCD display.

 ------